-Full version upgrades (for example 9.9 to 10.0) involve installation of a new operating system image and a full system restart.
+Traffic Manager version upgrades involve installation of a new operating system image and a full system restart.
 To achieve this, the Traffic Manager maintains a secondary disk partition into which the new system image is installed.
-The Traffic Manager then applies a copy of the configuration from the previous version to the new version, marks the partition as primary, and restarts the appliance.
+The Traffic Manager then applies a copy of the configuration from the previous version to the new version, marks the partition as primary, and restarts the virtual appliance.

 The previous partition is not deleted, but instead marked as dormant.
-This dual-partition mechanism facilitates a roll-back capability, should you need to revert to the previous version (see "Downgrading to an Earlier Version" on page 71).
+This dual-partition mechanism facilitates a roll-back capability, should you need to revert to the previous version (see "Downgrading to an Earlier Version" on page 59).